 - Learn the proper lifting techniques from someone who is well-trained.
 Technique is important.

 - Avoid certain weightlifting exercises that are more stressful on your spine.
-Some of these are squats, clean-and-jerk, snatch, and dead-lift.
+Some of these are squats, clean-and-jerks, snatches, and dead-lifts.

-- Ask your health care provider or trainer whether weightlifting belts will be helpful for you.
+- Ask your provider or trainer whether a weightlifting belt would be helpful for you.

 The golf swing requires forceful rotation of your spine, and this puts stress on your spinal muscles, ligaments, joints, and disks.

 Tips to take the stress off your back include:

 - Ask your physical therapist about the best posture and technique for your swing.